Our Mission

 • Is free of racism,

-• Is rehabilitative rather than punitive,
+• Is rehabilitative rather than punitive

-• Honors the dignity of each human being,
+• Honors each human being’s dignity

-• Holds those in power accountable for implementing these principles.
+• Holds those in charge accountable.

 Our Work